FeliciaTay/odetoslack/README.md

     - Key: USER, Value: (this is the master user of the database created in Step 11)
     - Key: PASSWORD, Value: (this is the master password of the database created in Step 11)
     - Key: TOKEN, Value: (this is the token obtained from Step 18)
-    - Key: SET_PASSWORD, Value: (this is the password that only allows teachers to create sets/ set questions/ see statistics)
+    - Key: SET_PASSWORD, Value: (this is the password that only allows teachers to create sets/ set questions/ see statistics; you can set this yourself)

 20. Open up *code.py* in the repository document.
 Add in the database URL from Step 12 into Line 14, as well as the database ```quiz``` in Line 18.
 The name of the database can differ based on the SQL code you run in Step 13.

 21. Copy and paste the code in *code.py* into *app.py*.
 Save the changes and remember to run ```zappa update dev``` in the command prompt to update the changes.

 22. Congrats, you have finished the setting up!
-Enjoy quiz-zing!
+You can nnow try the app in Slack, enjoy quiz-zing!

+# Note for teachers
+The following is the tables that will be set up in MySQL.

 # Acknowledgements
 Credits to: